Lilith Art I: 1800-1995 |

 |

 Fay Pomerance.
-The Seventh Palace of Hell.
+The Sixth Palace of Hell.
 To be perfectly

 honest, I think this is supposed to be Lilith, but I don't